Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Preliminary

-For a trained model with parameters $\theta$, a forward inference of the LLM would generate the distribution $p_{\theta}(y_i|y_{1:i-1}, x)$ for the next token based on the prompt $x$ and the tokens generated so far $y_{1:i}$.
-In the case of a common greedy autoregressive decoding approach without considering any post logits processor, the next token would be selected by choosing the token with the highest probability from the distribution, which is
+For a trained model with parameters $\theta$, a forward inference of the LLM would generate the distribution $p_{\theta}(y_i|y_{1:i-1}, x)$ for the next token based on the prompt $x$ and the tokens generated so far $y_{1:i-1}$.
+In the case of a common greedy autoregressive decoding approach without considering any post logits-processor, the next token would be selected by choosing the token with the highest probability from the distribution, which can be represented as below.

-In contrast to autoregressive decoding, parallel decoding takes into account additional tokens after the generating position, resulting in a corresponding increase in the number of outputs.
-To facilitate the description, we refer to the additional tokens considered during forward inference in this context as the \textit{context window}, with the size of the window denoted as $c$.
-A parallel decoding process can be shown as
+In contrast to autoregressive decoding, Jacobi decoding \cite{santilli2023accelerating} takes into account additional tokens after the generating position, resulting in a corresponding increase in the number of outputs.
+To facilitate the description, we refer to the additional tokens considered during forward inference in this context as the \textit{context window}, denoted its size as $c$.
+A Jacobi decoding process can be shown as,

-The variable $t$ is used to differentiate the results produced by each iteration.
-Such a decoding process can be performed simultaneously with autoregressive decoding in the LLM's forward inference.
-For the simplicity of subsequent formulation, we denote it as